LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 methods using `super` too.

-Although we could define elsewhere a save function that takes as an argument our object, this design can make life easier for a potential end user, because that function would probably mean another line of importing.
+Although we could define elsewhere a save function that takes as an argument our objects, this design can make life easier for a potential end user, because that function would probably mean another line of importing.